SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 Now each layer of a KAN network can be seen like this:

 $$\mathbf{x}^{(l+1)} = \sum_{i=1}^{n_l} \phi_{i,j} \left(x_i^{(l)} \right)$$

 where $x(l)$ is the transformation of the input to layer $l$ (basically the cooked dish after a number of steps and added ingredients) and $ϕ_l,i,j$ are the functions at the edges between layer $l$ and $l+1$.

+B-splines allow us to learn complex relationships in the data, simply that they adjust their shape to minimize the approximation error.
+These flexibilities allow us to learn complex yet subtle patterns.

+The beauty of B-splines is that they are controlled by a set of control points (called grid points), the greater these points the greater the accuracy a spline can use to represent the feature. the greater the grid points, the more detail a splines can capture in the data.
+The authors therefore decided to use a technique to optimize this process, and learn more detailed patterns (add grid points) without conducting retraining, however.